 If you’re visiting my website for the first time, you’d probably like to know more about me.
 First and foremost, I’m a storyteller.
 I mainly do this with words, but sometimes I do it with pictures.
 For more than a decade, I’ve told stories as a freelance journalist and essayist.
-For the past 3.5 years, I’ve also been doing it for the world’s largest science membership organization.
+For the past 3.5 years, I’ve also been telling a compelling story about cross-cultural dialogue for the world’s largest science membership organization.
 Before that I helped national religious leaders tell their stories.
 I got my start as a research assistant on a public television show.
 Here’s a snapshot of what my storytelling career has looked like.

 In my current position as a senior communications manager at an international science organization, I oversee communication and public engagement efforts for a program focused on improving conversation between scientific and religious communities.
 As the first person to hold this position, I